 “It’s the smaller daily accomplishments that build and sustain us.”
 Ichak Adizes, business expert

-This is the very same reason, in the first chapter of the Radical Recovery book, I advise you to go pick out a special bar of soap that smells good and feels good in your hand.
-As you use this soap every day in your shower, you are to be grateful for the ability to experience that simple, but precious, blessing every day.
+In the first chapter of the Radical Recovery book, I advise you to go pick out a special bar of soap that both smells good and feels good in your hands.
+As you use the soap every day in the shower, you are to be grateful for the ability to experience that simple pleasure, daily.
 It’s such a small thing, but the change in your thinking is powerful.

-“Whoever can be trusted with very little can also be trusted with much …” Luke 16:10a (NIV)
+“Whoever can be trusted with very little can also be trusted with much …” ~ Luke 16:10a (NIV)